WEBSITE TERMS AND CONDITIONS

 20.6.1 ensure that it complies at all times with the applicable Data Protection Legislation and that any disclosure of personal data made in the context of this Agreement is lawful;

-20.6.5 not disclose personal data to any employee, director, agent, contractor or affiliate of Enthuse or any third party except as necessary for the performance of the Services, to comply with applicable law or with the client’s prior written consent;
+20.6.5 not disclose personal data to any employee, director, agent, contractor or affiliate of Enthuse or any third party except as necessary for the performance of the Services, to comply with applicable law or with the Customer’s prior written consent;

 20.6.6 ensure that all employees, directors, agents, contractors or affiliates of Enthuse authorised to process personal data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality;